Justin-Jonany/SciDigest/README.md

 # SciDigest

 With the growth of many fields, more papers are published annually.
-Researchers need to find sources for their research, so abstracts are helpful.
-However, reading through hundreds of unstructured abstracts is time-consuming and irritating.
+Researchers need to read tons of journals, but reading through hundreds of unstructured abstracts is time-consuming and irritating.

-**SciDigest** is a deep learning model that aims to help people, especially researchers, to digest abstracts better.
+SciDigest is a deep learning model that structures abstracts to help researchers save time when reading scientific journals.
 This model receives abstracts as inputs and turns them into a structured abstract.

 **SciDigest** will be trained on [PubMed 200k and 20k RCT dataset](https://github.com/Franck-Dernoncourt/pubmed-rct).